-Whether Jew or Gentile, circumcised or uncircumcised, Paul makes is abundantly clear, that achieving the perfect requirements of the Law is impossible.
-And although being born into the nation of Israel afforded the Jews many benefits, Paul left us in no doubt, that they too, need to be saved, by God's grace, through faith – and not by keeping the Law.
+Whether Jew or Gentile, circumcised or uncircumcised, Paul makes it abundantly clear that achieving the perfect requirements of the Law is impossible.
+And although being born into the nation of Israel afforded the Jews many benefits, Paul left us in no doubt that they too need to be saved by God's grace through faith – and not by keeping the Law.

-So why did God give the Law to Isael, if no-one could keep it?
+So why did God give the Law to Israel if no-one could keep it?
 What was the purpose of setting standards that could never be reached?

 The Law EXPOSES sin but does not JUSTIFY the sinner.
 The Law IDENTIFIES sin but it cannot bring salvation.
 The Law CONTRASTS man's sinfulness with God's perfect righteousness, which silences any foolish protests of innocence and makes every sinner fully accountable before God – and we are all sinners!

 Heavenly Father, we have all broken Your perfect standard of righteousness, and we all stand guilty before You.
-Whether Jew or Gentile, we are not worthy to gather up the crumbs under Your table, for we have sinned in Your sight and stand guilty before Your perfect righteous standard.
-And yet, in Your goodness and grace, You sent the Lord Jesus to be the propitiation for my sin, and for all who would trust in His sacrifice.
-Thank You that by faith in Christ’s I have been justified in Your sight and declared righteousness – for though I was a sinner, I have been saved by grace through faith in Christ.
-Thank You that I have become part of the One New Man in Christ, and am complete in Him – thank You in Jesus name, AMEN,
+Whether Jew or Gentile, we are not worthy to gather up the crumbs under Your table, for we have all sinned in Your sight and stand guilty before Your perfect, righteous standard.
+And yet, in Your goodness and grace, You sent the Lord Jesus to be the propitiation for the sins of all who would trust in His sacrifice.
+Thank You that by faith in Christ, I have been justified in Your sight and declared righteous, and I have become part of the One New Man in Christ and am complete in Him.
+Thank You, in Jesus' name, AMEN.